dgp3sy/pdf_app/README.md

 ## Deployment

 This code is specific to a file structure, and uses regular expressions to search for data within that structure.
-If you would like to adapt this to your company's reports, pleaase contact the author
+If you would like to adapt this to your company's reports, please contact the author

 ## Authors